Agent Manifest

 4. Review the generated JSON.

-The Ambassador helps produce a structurally valid manifest.
+The Ambassador helps produce a structurally complete manifest.
+Full conformance with the canonical v1.0 JSON Schema is validated at submission.

 3. Submit the Manifest